TANISHA-P/Blog_website/README.md

 # Blog_website
-A website where users can add, delete, view posts
+A website where users can add, delete their posts and view posts.

 Steps: